The Founder Who Cannot Scale What They Built

 How Dr. Ceruto Approaches Founder Performance

-For founders facing a specific inflection — a capital raise, a critical deal, a brand launch — the NeuroSync program provides concentrated recalibration of the circuit constellation creating the most acute constraint.
-For founders navigating the comprehensive transition from personal brand to scalable enterprise, the NeuroConcierge partnership embeds Dr. Ceruto's methodology across the full landscape of pressures that define this level of company building — from investor dynamics to partnership negotiations to the personal dimensions that become inextricable from business outcomes when the founder is the brand.
+For founders facing a specific inflection, the NeuroSync program provides concentrated recalibration of the circuit creating the most acute constraint.
+For founders navigating the transition from personal brand to scalable enterprise, the NeuroConcierge partnership embeds Dr. Ceruto’s methodology across the full landscape of pressures that define this level.
+It builds an operator who can sustain what the company requires.

 What to Expect

-The structured protocol moves through neural baseline assessment, targeted recalibration of the circuits driving your performance constraints, and integration into live founder contexts — actual deal rooms, real investor conversations, genuine high-stakes decisions.
+The process begins with a Strategy Call — a focused assessment — of the neural dynamics shaping your decisions.
+From there, the work is built around actual deal rooms, real investor conversations, and genuine high-stakes decisions.
 The work is not theoretical.
 It is designed for the specific environments where your brain needs to perform differently.

 Progress is tracked against measurable markers: decision speed, risk calibration accuracy, negotiation outcomes, and the experience of cognitive clarity under the sustained pressure of company building.
 The goal is permanent neural change, not a performance lift that fades when the engagement ends.